sohamlanke/Quiz-App/README.md

 # Quiz App - Multiplication Tables

-Thia is a simple multiplication tables quiz app which even generates tables of any number to learn from.
+This is a simple multiplication tables quiz app which even generates tables of any number to learn from.
 PS: I made this app for my younger sister :)

-Screenshots :
+**Screenshots :**